sce/brief_mail/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile.
+Anywhere will be fine, but it is best to put in a non-standard group to prevent it from being loaded into memory automatically by Rails:

+    group :deployment do
       gem 'mail_car'
+    end

 And then execute: